Surgical First Assistant (SFA or SA) or Certified Surgical First Assistant (CSFA)

 A designated first assistant cannot be involved in any other role or function during the surgical procedure such as the scrub role (passing instruments).
 Simple procedures such as a hernia repair do not require a first assistant.

-Education: Graduate of an approved CAAHEP or CCI recognized program.
-Programs vary in length from 9 months to 22 months.
+Education: Graduate of an approved CAAHEP or NASC recognized program.
+Programs vary in length from 9 months to 24 months.

 Credentialing organizations include the National Board of Surgical Technologists and Surgical First Assistants, and the

 Competency Credentialing Institute.
-For more information go to Association of Surgical Assistants; NBSTSA - Certification Exam Testing Organization; or CCI-CRNFA Certification Exam Organization for national information.
+For more information go to Association of Surgical Assistants; NBSTSA - Certification Exam Testing Organization; or NASC-CRNFA Certification Exam Organization and RNAS-C "Registered Nurse at Surgery Certified" or "Certified Register Nurse First

 For a statement by the American College of Surgeons on the role of the first assistant go to American College of Surgeons Statement on First Assisting .